Abhipise81/YoutubeVideoTranscriber/README.md

 * **Network Issues:** Ensure you have a stable internet connection for the application to access YouTube and the transcription services.
 * **Rate Limiting:** If you are making a large number of transcription requests, you might encounter rate limiting from the underlying services.

-## License

-This project is licensed under the [Specify License Name] License.
-See the `LICENSE` file for more details.

 ## Acknowledgements

 * youtube-transcript-api @jdepoix special tanks for creating such amazing library.